-In this article, I will show you method of adding tolerance using dimension style and I will also show you method of creating dual dimensioning where a single dimension can be represented in two different units.
+In this article, I will show you the method of adding tolerance using dimension style and I will also show you the method of creating dual dimensioning where a single dimension can be represented in two different units.

 The most suitable way of adding tolerances is by the use of feature control frames but you can also add tolerances using dimension styles.

 Watch this video to know about adding geometric tolerances using feature control frame.
 I have also prepared this video to explain this tip in detail but if you prefer the article instead then scroll down to read it.

 Tolerances are applied to Dimension styles and you can create multiple dimension styles for the different type of tolerances.

 Let’s assume that we have a drawing as shown in the image below where tolerance limit is ± 0.05 for linear, ± 0.04 for angular and for radial dimension it is 0.04 upper limit and 0.02 lower limit.
 For this case, we can create a dimension style and then apply individual tolerance values using the property palette of each dimension.

 Type D on the command line and press enter.
 Click on the New button then select a name for your dimension style and click on the Continue button.

 Select Tolerances tab and from Method drop-down menu of Tolerance format panel select the Deviation option.
 Don’t change the Upper and Lower values of tolerance, keep it at its default value of 0 as shown in the image below.

 Click OK to close the Dimension style manager window.
 Now make dimensions on the geometry and you will notice that it will be made with tolerance value of 0 for upper as well as the lower limit.

 Select any dimension from drawing area and right click then select properties from the contextual menu.
 Locate the Tolerances panel and change the upper and lower limit of tolerance from the respective field as shown in the image below.